Alexander and Viktor Zhizhich: Crimes

 The Zhizhich brothers were unemployed vagrants who had been travelling around Russia for several years by train.
 Usually, when conductors found them riding without a ticket, they were dropped off at the nearest station, where they sought shelter from good samaritans before leaving the next day by train.

-On January 7, 2003, the brothers found themselves in the town of Sokol.
+On 7 January 2003, the brothers found themselves in the town of Sokol.
 After disembarking from the train, they came across a 74-year-old pensioner, and the trio struck up a conversation.
-The brothers claimed to have been mugged, with both personal documents and all their money stolen in the process They begged the woman for bread so as not to starve.
-The woman went to a nearby shop, bought them some bread, and invited them to her home, where she provided her unfortunate guests with a room.
+The brothers claimed to have been mugged, with both personal documents and all their money stolen in the process.
+They begged the woman for bread so as not to starve.
+The woman went to a nearby shop, bought them some bread, and invited them to her home, where she provided them with a room.

 Unbeknownst to her, on the first night, Alexander and Viktor noticed a small color television in her bedroom, which they determined to steal.
 Their conversation was overheard by the woman through the walls, but this failed to prevent them from executing their plan.
 The pair grabbed a knife and a small wooden hammer from the kitchen, entered the pensioner's room, and punched, kicked, and beat her to death.
-After killing the woman, the Zhizhich brothers collected the woman's belongings, including the television, a pair of glasses, clothing, rice, sugar, and curtains, totalling to 6,000 rubles.
+After killing the woman, the brothers collected the woman's belongings, including the television, a pair of glasses, clothing, rice, sugar, and curtains, totalling 6,000 rubles.
 To cover their tracks, they scattered dry grass and newspapers around the house and set them on fire, burning the house to the ground.